mysociety/alaveteli/doc/manual/docs/installing/manual_install.md

 ### Target operating system

-These instructions assume a 64-bit version of Debian 7 (Wheezy) or Ubuntu 12.04 LTS (Precise) or 14.04 LTS (Trusty).
+These instructions assume a 64-bit version of Debian 7 (Wheezy) or 14.04 LTS (Trusty).
 Debian is the best supported deployment platform.
 We also have instructions for [installing on MacOS]({{ page.baseurl }}/docs/installing/macos/).

 ### Set the locale